pszufe/OpenStreetMapXPlot.jl/README.md

 [Documentation ![](https://img.shields.io/badge/docs-latest-blue.svg)](https://pszufe.github.io/OpenStreetMapXPlot.jl/latest)

 This is a plotting companion for the [OpenStreetMapX.jl](https://github.com/pszufe/OpenStreetMapX.jl) package.

-The package provides to plotting mechanisms for map vizualization:
+The package provides plotting mechanisms for map vizualization via Plots.jl.

-- `Plots.jl` with GR as a back-end
-- plotting directly to `PyPlot.jl` (please note that due to slower painting speed this option is reasonable only for small maps up to few thousand nodes)
+The recommended backend is `gr()`

 ## Installation

-The current version has been tested with Julia 1.6 and Julia 1.9
+The current version has been tested with Julia 1.9 and up

 ```julia
 using Pkg